pyca/cryptography/docs/development/test-vectors.rst

 * ``san_rsa_sha1.pem`` and ``san_rsa_sha1.der`` - Contain a certificate
   request using RSA and SHA1 with a subject alternative name extension generated using OpenSSL.
+* ``two_basic_constraints_csr.pem`` - A certificate signing request
+  for a RSA 2048 bit key containing two basic constraints extensions.
+* ``unsupported_extension_csr.pem`` - A certificate signing request
+  for an RSA 2048 bit key containing containing an unsupported extension type.
+The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
+* ``unsupported_extension_critical_csr.pem`` - A certificate signing
+  request for an RSA 2048 bit key containing containing an unsupported extension type marked critical.
+The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".

 Hashes
 ~~~~~~